michael-milette/moodle-filter_filtercodes/README.md

 * {categorynumber} : If in a course, the number of the course's parent category, is otherwise blank.
 * {categorydescription} : If in a course, the number of the description of a course's parent category, is otherwise blank.
 * {categories} : Display an unordered list of links to all course categories.
 * {categories0} : Display an unordered list of just top-level links to all course categories.
+Does not include hidden categories unless admin or have moodle/category:viewhiddencategories capability.
 * {categoriesx} : Display an unordered list of other categories in the current category.

 ### Custom menu